DaveParillo/cisc192-reader/src/chapter7/review-2.rst

       .. tb-parsons::
          :name: mucp_7_4

-         Let's write the code for the cipherText function. cipherText should be a void function that takes input as a parameter, increases the value of each character by 1 (i.e. "bad" turns into "cbe"), and prints the encrypted string.
+         Let's write the code for the cipher_text function. cipher_text should be a void function that takes input as a parameter, increases the value of each character by 1 (i.e. "bad" turns into "cbe"), and prints the encrypted string.